kamranahmedse/developer-roadmap/src/data/roadmaps/linux/content/105-server-review/103-available-mem.md

 Swap:         8.0Gi       1.3Gi       6.7Gi
 ```

-In this output, the '-h' option is used to present the results in a human-readable format.
-Understanding the state of memory usage in your Linux server can help maintain optimal server performance and troubleshoot any potential issues.
+In this output, the `-h` option is used to display the results in a human-readable format.
+The `total` column shows the total amount of memory available, while the `used` and `free` columns indicate the current usage and available memory, respectively.
+The `shared`, `buff/cache`, and `available` columns provide additional details about memory usage.